 “I’m very nervous.”

 Everyone is allowed to have a degree of nervousness, that is a given when having an interview.
 Speaking this out to an employer, however, could have a more negative impact on your chances for employment than expected.
-For positions that require a lot of confidence, for example customer advisor jobs in Manchester, employers will be looking for people who exude confidence.
+For positions that require a lot of confidence, such as roles in hospitality and customer service, employers will be looking for people who exude confidence.
 A shy, nervous person who struggles with the interview will be displaying traits that they are not looking to have in the position.
 Take another deep breath, think about your answer, and remember: it’s only a conversation, not a gold medal race.

 “I hated my last boss.”

 Saying anything negative about your previous job makes you look worse than your previous employer.
 You must remember that even if the relationship was rocky, you should stay professional and positive throughout the interview.
 Discussing a difficult boss can give the impression that you may be the difficult one to work with, so refrain as much as possible and instead focus on what they taught you in your previous job, and remember that they did give you a job in the first place.
 Be grateful for that and appreciate the time spent working.

 If there is one way to make an employer question taking you on for the job, it is a lack of research.
 Smaller businesses may be more lenient if they are newer and have less information available.
 However, most employers will expect you to at least go through their website and find out more about them.
 Research your potential workplace and it will reap plenty of rewards in the interview.
 Even if they do not ask you to tell them what you know about the company, you will be able to form some questions relating to the business from what you have learned.
 Surprise them and make a lasting impression.